avrha/avrha.github.io/_posts/2021-9-20-Linux-FHS-Explained.md

 Listing out ``` /proc ``` content with ``` ls -l ``` displays each PID (Process Identifier) for every process currently running.

-Information about a running process is in file inside a directory named after their PID.
+Information about a running process is found in a file inside a directory named after the PID.
 For example, information about systemd's process status is in the directory ``` /proc/1 ``` (systemd PID) and shown in the file ``` /proc/1/status ```.

 Unlike processes, system resource files are not stored in subdirectories.
 All are found in ```/proc ```.
 For example, information about installed cryptographic ciphers used by the Kernel is found in the file ``` /proc/crypto ```.